ehrpg/qstar/qstar.md

   grenade launchers or light machine guns.
 Extra ability modifiers can be spent on extra damage.
 Extra ability modifiers can be spend on either extra normal (1 modifier per point) or critical damage (1 modifier per two points).
 * **Melee** (MI) is the skill involved with all sorts of melee weapons, such as blades, axes, clubs or bare fists and kicks.
 Extra ability modifiers can be used to purchase extra damage (1 modifier per point) or extra critical damage (1 modifier per two points).
-Its counter skill is **Dodging**.
+It's also used for defending against a melee attack, either by deflecting, blocking or dodging an attack.
 * **Micro Gravity** (MI) is the skill that replaces **Athletics** in micro gravity environments.
 It is used to manoeuvre in such weightless conditions.
 * **Notice** (IN) is used to spot hidden things or notice small details that